Katie Lind: Loan to Adelaide United

 In October 2016, Lind was loaned to Australian club Adelaide United along with her teammates Danielle Colaprico and Sofia Huerta.
 Lind re-signed with the club in October 2017, along with her teammates Danielle Colaprico and Alyssa Mautz.

 Loan to Perth Glory

 Lind signed with Australian club Perth Glory for the 2018–19 W-League Season, along with Red Stars team-mates Sam Kerr, Alyssa Mautz and Nikki Stanton.

-Houston Dash, 2020–
+Houston Dash

 On January 6, 2020, it was announced that Lind and Chicago's 18th overall selection in the 2020 NWSL College Draft were to be traded to the Houston Dash in exchange for forward Kealia Ohai.
+Lind made her Dash debut on June 30, 2020, helping kick off Houston's 2020 NWSL Challenge Cup-winning campaign.
+She scored her first goal for Houston in June 2021, the game-winner in a victory over the Kansas City Current.
+She made 79 NWSL regular season appearances for the Dash before retiring from professional soccer at the end of 2025.

 International career

 Lind started her international competition at an early age of 15.
 She competed with the United States under-17 women's national soccer team in international friendly, as well as with United States under-18 women's national soccer team.
 Lind played 4 matches at 2014 FIFA U-20 Women's World Cup.
 Lind was a part of the United States under-23 women's national soccer team which competed and won the 2016 Istria Cup in Croatia.